Guide Bridge railway station: Facilities

+Woodhead line museum

+In August 2023 it was revealed that the Woodhead Railway Heritage Group has submitted plans to create a museum to celebrate the Manchester to Sheffield rail link.
+The museum is to be housed in a former signalling and telecommunications building at Guide Bridge railway station.
+Network Rail has been carrying out renovation work on the building since 2020.

 Services

-The current service at Guide Bridge consists of a half-hourly Manchester Piccadilly-Hadfield EMU service, increasing to every 20 minutes during weekday peak periods, and a half-hourly DMU service between Piccadilly and Rose Hill Marple (see Northern timetables 22 and 24 for details).
+The current service at Guide Bridge consists of a half-hourly Manchester Piccadilly-Hadfield EMU service, increasing to every 20 minutes during weekday peak periods, and a half-hourly DMU service between Piccadilly and Rose Hill Marple.
 There is a limited service after 19:00 each evening to Rose Hill Marple, whilst the Glossop service drops to hourly after 21:00.
 Early morning, rush hour and late evening services start or terminate at Glossop.

 On Sundays, there is a half-hourly service to Hadfield but no service on the Rose Hill Marple line.

 The Stockport-Stalybridge line DMU service, which had previously been an hourly operation, was almost entirely withdrawn when TransPennine services between Manchester and Leeds were re-routed from Manchester Victoria to serve Manchester Piccadilly in 1989.
 There was, for a time, a 16:08 Friday only "service" from Stalybridge to Guide Bridge whilst weekend engineering work was taking place in the Stockport area (in 2004).
 Subsequent to this, the once-weekly parliamentary train on the route operated in the other direction (leaving Stockport at 9:22 and calling at 9:37, on Fridays only).
 This train was also unusual in that it arrived at Guide Bridge on the Manchester-bound platform before changing tracks after departure.
-Since the start of the summer 2018 timetable on 20 May, the service on this route has operated on Saturdays instead of Fridays and now has a return working, with one train to Stockport at 08.51 and a return to Stalybridge just over an hour later at 10:01.
-From the start of December 2019 timetable, it now departs Guide Bridge at 10:13 for Stockport and arrives back at 10:58 - it allows only 10 minutes in Stockport.
+Since the start of the summer 2018 timetable on 20 May, the service on this route has operated on Saturdays instead of Fridays and now has a return working, with one train to Stockport and a return to Stalybridge.
+In the December 2023 timetable, it now departs Guide Bridge at 08:37 for Stockport and arrives back at 09:19.

-A limited number of peak hour only Northern service are routed through Guide Bridge between Manchester Piccadilly-Marsden/Huddersfield and called at the station following the May 2018 timetable change.
-These no longer operate as of December 2019, as TPE now run all services between Piccadilly and Huddersfield and none of these trains stop here.